 Some things we love to do and some things we need to do.
 You may love to play golf or go hiking.
 You may need to clean out the gutters or schedule your annual physical exam.
 The gutters need your attention but so does your health.
 By doing the things that you need to do, we at Appalachian Regional Healthcare System want you to continue to be able to do the things that you love to do.

-June is National Men’s Health month so we are hoping to raise awareness by encouraging men to take time to schedule an appointment with your primary care provider.
+We want to encouraging men to take time to schedule an appointment with your primary care provider.

 Here are 5 important topics that you may want to discuss with your provider.